Angelina Jolie and Brad Pitt Were ''Both Very Involved'' in Their Kids' Surgeries

 Their ability to co-parent was proven when the A-list duo reunited for the sake of their daughters, Zahara and Shiloh Jolie-Pitt.
 As Angelina noted in her article for Time, both of the girls underwent surgery earlier this year and a source says they "are recovering well."

 Throughout the process the source says both Brad and Angie were "very involved and there for them in their procedures."
-Moreover, Pitt skipped the BAFTAs in order to be there for the girls, according to multiple reports.
+Moreover, Pitt skipped the BAFTAs in order to be there for the girls, E!
+News can confirm.

 "They were both concerned and loving parents that were by their kids' sides," the insider adds.